dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 - The server must be configured with a valid certificate
 - The client must trust this certificate

-If these conditions are nol met, then a `SqlException` will be thrown.
+If these conditions are not met, then a `SqlException` will be thrown.
 For example:

 > A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - The certificate chain was issued by an authority that is not trusted.)